 "There is evidence to suggest that there are not enough Appropriate Adults to support vulnerable people who are in police custody.
 Appropriate Adults provide vital support and help to de-mystify what can be an intimidating and threatening experience.
 It is right that all vulnerable people can access this invaluable service.
 So the Home Office will commission the National Appropriate Adult Network to examine this situation and help us determine where the problems lie, and what can be done to ensure that that all vulnerable adults in police custody are able to receive the support they need from Appropriate Adults".

-NAAN was commissioned in January 2015 and selected the Institute for Criminal Policy Research as academic research partners.
+NAAN was commissioned by the Home Secretary in January 2015 and selected the Institute for Criminal Policy Research as academic research partners.

 - Executive summary (2 pages)